vinyldns/vinyldns/modules/docs/src/main/tut/faq.md

 name servers that are not in this list, you will not be able to use VinylDNS to manage your zone.

 ### 8. How do I get API credentials? <a id="8"></a>
 After logging in to the portal, click your username at the top right and select *Download API Credentials*.
+If you need new API credentials select *Regenerate Credentials*.
+This will invalidate your previous credentials.

 ### 9. How are requests authenticated to the VinylDNS API? <a id="9"></a>
 Refer to [API Authentication](../api/auth-mechanism).